kl722545/CCBDA-project/README.md

 # Prerequirement
 for training
-Python 3
-OpenCV-Python
-Numpy
-Tqdm
-Tensorflow
-Picke
+Python 3, OpenCV-Python, Numpy, Tqdm, Tensorflow, Picke

 for testing
-Scipy
-Glob
-Sklearn
+Scipy, Glob, Sklearn

 # Training
 Pickle dump batch of the encoded images from LSUN.
 Then save under the data folder, and simply type "python SRLSGAN.py".